The benefits of a natural cleanse

 Choosing the right type of cleanse for you

 In Ayurveda (the ancient Indian system of medicine), there are three different doshas (or body types), vata, pitta and kapha.
 Each benefits from cleansing in different ways.
 If you don’t know which dosha you are, take our quiz to find out.

 If you have never undergone a cleanse before and are not sure which dosha might be your most dominant, then try this simple daily routine to begin with and then move onto a dosha specific cleanse the next time round:

 A good time to wake is before 7am.
 Later can cause you to feel low in energy.

-A good morning practice to enliven the senses and the mind before tackling the day ahead is to perform some alternate nostril breathing which will take between five to 15 minutes depending upon how many rounds you complete.
+A good morning practice to enliven the senses and the mind before tackling the day ahead is to five to fifteen minutes of alternate nostril breathing.

 Sit in a comfortable position, rest your right thumb next to your right nostril, place your index and middle finger on your eyebrow-centre (third eye) and then hold your ring finger next to your left nostril.